kanisterio/kanister/design/progress-tracking.md

 ## Test Cases

-New unit tests to be added to the new `progress` package to cover blueprint progress, and phase progress calculated with a dummy tracker:
+New unit tests to be added to the new `progress` package to cover blueprint progress, and phase progress calculated with a sample tracker:

 * Blueprint with single phase:
   * Completed successfully - assert that blueprint and phase progress are at 100%